samanshaiza004/Earwyrm/README.md

 bun run build
 ```

-Open http://localhost:3000/ with your browser to see the result.
+Open http://localhost:8090/ with your browser to see the result.

+Open http://localhost:8090/swagger with your browser to see the swagger.

 Open http://localhost:16686 with your browser to see the `jaeger` info.